HirooHG/apis-and-servers/README.md

-# Multi game websockets
+# apis-and-servers

-A dart websosckets server that'll power my tictactoe, poker and many others of my games online parties
+A dart server for my API, websockets exchanges and many more

 # Run the server